Quick Answer

 - Savory - Umami depth from fish sauce and slow-simmered pork

 This soup pairs beautifully with sticky rice, which consequently provides a neutral canvas to soak up the flavorful broth.
 For a complete Thai meal, therefore, serve alongside Som Tam (green papaya salad) for textural contrast and additionally include Gai Yang (grilled chicken) for a protein variation.
 As a result, the combination creates an authentic Isan experience.
-As for beverages, furthermore, ice-cold Thai beer or alternatively a simple cucumber-lime infused water perfectly complements the spicy-sour profile.
+As for beverages, ice-cold Thai beer or a simple cucumber-lime-infused water perfectly complements the spicy-sour profile.

 If you enjoy this recipe, please consider leaving a rating below!